SerhiiQAA/EngWordsGame/README.md

 * **Voice recording capability:** Record your voice using the record button and listen to what you've got in game form.
 * **Add a word file on any topic:**  listen and memorize the words pronunciation.
 * **Offline Access:** Learn and play anytime, anywhere, without the need for an internet connection.
-* **Built for Performance:** Experience smooth and responsive gameplay thanks to modern development practices.
 * **No intrusive advertising**

 Voice recording capability: Record your voice using the record button and listen to what you've got in game form